 What Is the Difference Between Creeping Charlie and Creeping Jenny?

 Sometimes when people are growing creeping jenny plant, they mistakenly think it’s the same thing as creeping charlie.
-Although they are similar in many ways, creeping charlie is, in fact, a low-growing weed that often invades lawns and gardens, while creeping jenny is a ground cover plant that is, more often than not, a welcome addition to the garden or landscape.
+Although they are similar in many ways, creeping charlie is a low-growing weed that often invades lawns and gardens, while creeping jenny is a ground cover plant that is, more often than not, a welcome addition to the garden or landscape.

 Creeping charlie has four-sided stems that grow up to 30 inches.
 The roots of this invasive weed form nodes where the leaves join the stem.
 Creeping charlie also produces lavender flowers on 2-inch spikes.
 Most varieties of creeping jenny, on the other hand, reach a mature height of 15 inches with yellow-green, coin-like foliage that turns bronze in the winter and has inconspicuous flowers that bloom in early summer.